diloc/DAPD_Normalization/README.md

 <figure>
   <img src="https://github.com/diloc/DAPD_Normalization/blob/master/results_Col-0.jpg">
   <figcaption>
   Figure 1: Mean and standard deviation of the non-normalized and normalized projected rosette area datasets. (a) the non-normalized datasets of Col-0 plants in experiment 1, (b) the normalized datasets of Col-0 plants in experiment 1.
-The light purple band indicates the standard deviation and the solid blue curve in the mean area.
+The light purple band indicates the standard deviation and the solid blue curve indicates the mean area.
   </figcaption>
 </figure>